Maidenhead

 Battle Drill Daily Devotional Podcast This Week:

-This week on the Battle Drill Daily Devotional Podcast, we delve into strengthening faith through life's challenges.
+This week on the Battle Drill Daily Devotional Podcast, we discover how generosity - whether through finances, time, or service - is an essential part of a life aligned with God’s heart.
 Each day we share hope and encouragement as we read and study the Bible together.

 There's a new episode of Battle Drill Devotional every day.
 You can pick a copy of this week’s up from Reception.
 Click on the link - https://linktr.ee/battlefieldpodcasts - to listen, watch or subscribe to the podcast.
 You can even listen to it three times a day on Salvationist Radio!